COVID reveals truth after Skagit County disabled veteran’s death kept secret for two years

 In August, four months after a coronavirus welfare check request revealed the truth and the family was able to obtain his remains, Johnson’s family paid tribute to their loved one.

-The service at Tahoma National Cemetary was complete with a 21-gun salute and the presentation of the flag to next of kin – sister Kathy Naon.
+The service at Tahoma National Cemetery was complete with a 21-gun salute and the presentation of the flag to next of kin – his sister Naon.

 “He served honorably with sacrifice and courage.
 He earned his way into this cemetery.
 A final resting place,” said an officiant at the service.